Milken Conference: Key takeaways from Mathias Burghardt

 Mathias Burghardt

-Mathias Burghardt is Executive Vice-President and CEO of Ardian France, the Group's main regulated entity, which acts as an AIFM for direct investment funds.
+Mathias Burghardt is CEO of Ardian France, the Group's main regulated entity, which acts as AIFM for direct investment activities.

-Today, he has developed extensive relationships with international industrials and financial sponsors, public authorities and regulators.
+Today, he has developed extensive relationships with international industrial companies and financial sponsors, public authorities and regulators.

 Assets under management in direct infrastructure at Ardian